moinayazifar/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data Course Project

+### Overview
+The goal of this this project is to merege, lable and extract multiple data sets in order to prepare tidy data set that can be used for further analysis.

+In this project we have used Human Activity Recognition Using Smartphones Data Set.
+The data used in this project and also the dataset description can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Project Description

-You should create one R script called run_analysis.R that does the following.
+In this project we create one R script called run_analysis.R that does the following.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.